fieldtrip/website/faq/how_to_get_started_with_peer_distributed_computing_on_my_own_desktop_computer.md

 The [FieldTrip peer toolbox](https://github.com/fieldtrip/fieldtrip/tree/master/peer) is a small stand-alone toolbox to facilitate distributed computing on an ad-hoc cluster.
 You can use the peer system on multiple computers or on a single computer with multiple CPUs or multiple cores.
 Note that starting multiple MATLAB sessions on a single computer only requires one MATLAB license.

 Let's assume that you have a single computer with a dual- or quad-core CPU and that you want to run some jobs in parallel.
-Or even better, lets assume that you have N computers (e.g. those of your room-mates) on which you want to run jobs.
+Or even better, lets assume that you have N computers (e.g., those of your room-mates) on which you want to run jobs.

 On the first (your own) computer, you start MATLAB and type